oslabs-beta/Kubilyze/README.md

 Track CPU, memory, and storage usage across nodes and pods, allowing for efficient resource allocation and cost reduction.

 ### Simplified Management
-Utilize an intuitive visual interface that simplifies the management of complex EKS clusters, with support for automation and maintenance tasks.
+Utilize an intuitive visual interface that simplifies the management of complex EKS clusters.
+Instead of navigating different consoles to gather information that should be sequencial Kubilyze organizes data in a clear and concise manner.

 ### Enhanced Collaboration
 Share a unified view of the cluster's state with your team to improve collaboration and coordination, with actionable alerts for critical issues.